dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/2024-release-notes.md

 - **New**: RBAC environment (maybe?)

-- **New**: dbt Assist (ADD LINK) is a powerful AI feature helping you generate documentation and tests, saving you time and helping you deliver data that works.
+- **New**: [dbt Assist](/docs/cloud/dbt-assist) is a powerful AI feature helping you generate documentation and tests, saving you time and helping you deliver data that works.
 Available in Beta for dbt Cloud Enterprise users in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) only.

-- **New**: [dbt Power User VS Code extension](https://docs.myaltimate.com/arch/beta/) is now available in Beta for [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) users.
+- **New**: The VS Code extension [Power user for dbt Core and dbt Cloud](https://docs.myaltimate.com/arch/beta/) is now available in Beta for [dbt Cloud CLI](/docs/cloud/cloud-cli-installation#vs-code-extension) users.
 The extension accelerates dbt and SQL development and includes features such as generating models from your source definitions or SQL, updating dbt model using natural language, and [more](https://docs.myaltimate.com/)!

-- **New**: The [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) introduces caching, allowing you to cache common queries to speed up performance and reduce query computation.
+- **New**: The [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) introduces [caching](/docs/use-dbt-semantic-layer/sl-cache), allowing you to cache common queries to speed up performance and reduce query computation.
 Available for dbt Cloud Team or Enterprise users.
-(ADD LINK)

-- **New**: The [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) introduces adding metrics as dimensions to your metric filters to create more complex metrics and gain more insights Available for all users.
-(ADD LINK)
+- **New**: You can now add [metrics as dimensions](/docs/build/ref-metrics-in-filters) to your metric filters to create more complex metrics and gain more insights Available for all users.

 - **Update** Databricks OAuth GA bit

 - **Update** Unit testing GA bit

+- **Update** Cell based arch GA bit

 - **Update**: dbt Explorer GA bit